 More atheists convert: five atheists who find themselves dissatisfied with their worldview and start to read up on alternatives.
 At ages from their 20’s to their 60’s, they convert to christianity.

-An atheist legacy: he had educated atheist parents (his father was a philosophy professor) and a good education in music and writing, but when his mother was invalided and his father committed suicide, he began to reconsider his atheism.
-And so eventually he decided that Catholicism answered all the questions that his atheism could not, and so he converted.
+An atheist legacy: he had educated atheist parents and a good education, but when his mother was invalided and his father committed suicide, he began to reconsider his atheism.